 Also make sure to check out the many events the park has to offer.
 From astronomy, to hikes and camp outs, Sky Meadows has something for everyone!

 Mile 0.25 - Continue on the James Ball Trails passing a view of one of the valley ponds near Paris, then climb a small rise through the trees and emerge in another field.
 The trail will now descend before passing through the main picnic area at Sky Meadows Park.
 The picnic area has many picnic tables and charcoal barbecues that are available on a first come first served basis.
 The shelter barbecue area needs to be reserved.
 Stay to the left of the picnic area passing a pine tree stand where the James Ball trail continues on the opposite side of the service road.
 Continue on the pink blazed James ball Trail for another 0.1 miles where the trail terminates with the brown blazed Corporal Morgan Trail.

-After having turned left uphill on the yellow blazed South
+Mile 2.4 - Turn left uphill on the yellow blazed South

-and in another 0.1 miles pass homestead ruins where the trail becomes steeper before arriving at a clearing and another overlook.
+Ridge Trail passing an overlook.
+In 0.1 miles pass homestead ruins where the trail becomes steeper before arriving at a clearing and another overlook.
 Continue

 reach the intersection of the North Ridge trail.